Re-Used Props - Beam Weapons

-The Romulans carried this disruptor rifle with its characteristic curved shape in several episodes and in "Star Trek Nemesis".
-But it also appeared in the hands of the Ferengi, once in DS9: "The Magnificent Ferengi" and once in the Mirror Universe in DS9: "The Emperor's New Cloak".
-The weapon could also be seen in VOY: "Memorial", albeit just in an illusion.
+The Romulans carry this disruptor rifle with its characteristic curved shape in several TNG and DS9 episodes.
+But it also appears in the hands of the Ferengi, once in DS9: "The Magnificent Ferengi" and once in the Mirror Universe in DS9: "The Emperor's New Cloak".
+The weapon can also be seen in VOY: "Memorial", albeit just in an illusion.

 The Solari rifle from TNG: "Loud as a Whisper" reappears as a Regalian phaser rifle used by the Gatherers in TNG: "The Vengeance Factor".